GiantSteps/essentia/doc/sphinxdoc/design_overview.rst

 floating point numbers, booleans, vectors of strings or reals.
 More type conversions can be added if necessary.

-This is especially useful in C++ as it is a statically-typed language, but we would to allow different types of data for configuring an algorithm.
+This is especially useful in C++ as it is a statically-typed language, but we want to allow different types of data for configuring an algorithm.
 In Python, the point of having variant types is moot, thanks to the dynamic typing.